Jaffer-sadiq/GitHub-Actions/Labfiles/create-environment.md

 1. You can also notice the environment variables and secret values defined the Environment are fetched and are used in the execution.

+### Summary

-In this exercise, you set up GitHub Environment and verified using Reviewer account, Wait timer.
-Environment variables, and secrets.
+In this lab, you learned about setting up GitHub Environment and verified using Reviewer account, Wait timer, Environment variables, and secrets.